opensumi/docs/docs/develop/basic-design/contribution-point.en.md

   }

   onDisposeSideEffects() {
-    // Unlike onStop, onStop is only suitable for non-obstructive work
+    // Different from onStop, the latter is only suitable for non-obstructive work
     // onDisposeEffect is suitable for some long, obstructive tasks, for scenarios where the IDE is gracefully unloaded as a large component
     // But the onDisposeEffect may block window closing under Electron (e.g. it takes more than 1s to close)
   }